BeverlyPeng/endotyping_covid/README.md

 Ex. `data_qc/data_qc_ucsf.ipynb`

-- This file includes reading in raw Excel files containing surveys and comorbidities, subsetting to included surveys, quality control, and generating basic plots.
+- This Jupyter notebook includes reading in raw Excel files containing surveys and comorbidities, subsetting to included surveys, quality control, and generating basic plots.

-- See data dictionary mapping symptoms across cohorts and organ systems in Supplementary Materials.xlsx Table 1.
+- Data dictionary mapping symptoms across cohorts and organ systems can be found in Supplementary Materials.xlsx Table 1.

 The following table maps the organ systems to symptoms.